mmkke/GMRI/README.md

 <img src="figs/value_boxplots.png" width=800>

 There is not clear impact of seasonality on price based on this plot.
-There may be some effect on volume, but the realationship is not clear.
+There may be some effect on volume, but the relationship is not clear.

 ### Correlations and Pairplots